landonb/dubs-vim/README-USING.rst

     "vividchalk.vim: a colorscheme strangely reminiscent of Vibrant Ink for a certain OS X editor" [`vs <http://www.vim.org/scripts/script.php?script_id=1891>`__]

-And these plugins that I no longer use but have yet to scrub:
+And these plugins that I no longer use (or rarely use) but have yet to scrub:

 | `jellybeans.vim <https://github.com/nanotech/jellybeans.vim>`__:
     "A colorful, dark color scheme for Vim."